 Atlanta police indicated that about four pedestrians are hit every day in the metro Atlanta area, and that approximately 80 pedestrians are killed annually in this area.

-If you have been hurt in an Atlanta pedestrian accident, please call the Law Offices of Shane Smith at 770-HURT-999 today.
+If you have been hurt in an Atlanta pedestrian accident, please call Shane Smith Law at 770-HURT-999 today.
 Our compassionate and skilled pedestrian injury attorneys can offer you a free case consultation as our way of introducing the firm.